 The raw feature of all the three DNN systems is 40dimensional Fbanks, with a symmetric 4-frame window for the TDNN and a symmetric 2-frame window for the LSTM-RNN to splice neighboring frames.
 For the TDNN LID, there are 6 hidden layers, and the activation function is p-norm.
 The number of units of each TDNN layer is set to be 2048.
-The number of cells of the LSTM is set to be 1024.
+The number of cells of the RNN LSTM is set to be 1024.
+All the systems were trained using Kaldi.